MileHacker Logo

 Environmental Considerations

 Nanning, as the "Green City," prioritizes its natural environment.
-Travelers can support these efforts by making environmentally aware choices.
+Tourists can support these efforts by making environmentally aware choices.
 Guangxi Province has nature reserves, including Daming Mountain National Nature Reserve.
 These areas focus on protecting local ecosystems, biodiversity, and unique geological features.
 Respect all regulations within these protected zones, like staying on marked trails and not disturbing wildlife or plants.
 Learn about the specific conservation efforts of places you visit.

 Waste Management & Recycling